Genivia/RE-flex/doc/index.md

 `pair()`, `wpair()`, `wsize()`, `lines()`, `columns()`, `lineno()`, and `columno()` that require an extra pass over the matched text.

-In addition, the following type casts of matcher objects and iterators can be used for convenience:
+In addition, the following type casts of matcher objects and iterators may be used for convenience:

 - Casting to `size_t` gives the matcher's `accept()` index.